I realise this article will rile many agencies whose questionable practices I’m about to expose; and quite frankly, I’m glad.

 Broad search terms often result in wasted clicks.
 You’re better off putting your budget to a few highly relevant search terms.
 If you do use broad search terms, it’s vital you review the search terms fortnightly and add ‘negative keywords’ to prevent your ads showing for irrelevant search terms.

-8. They take 40% of the cost of your spend for ‘management fees’
+8. They take 40% of the cost of your spend on ‘management fees’

 So if you pay $2000 a month on advertising, they take $800 of that.
 If you pay $6000, they take a whopping $2400!
 Think about how many hours work you should be getting for that amount of fees.
 Do you honestly think you’re getting that?
 Which leads me to my next point….